spotify/XCRemoteCache/README.md

 To release a version, in [Releases](https://github.com/spotify/XCRemoteCache/releases) draft a new release with `v0.3.0{-rc0}` tag format.
 Packages with binaries will be automatically uploaded to the GitHub [Releases](https://github.com/spotify/XCRemoteCache/releases) page.

+### Releasing CocoaPods plugin

+Bump a gem version defined in [gem_version.rb](cocoapods-plugin/lib/cocoapods-xcremotecache/gem_version.rb) and create a new release described above.

+A plugin is automatically uploaded to [RubyGems](https://rubygems.org/gems/cocoapods-xcremotecache) if a given version doesn't exist yet.

 ### Building release package

 To build a release zip package for a single platform (e.g. `x86_64-apple-macosx`, `arm64-apple-macosx`), call: